 Gwyneth Paltrow was originally set to play Jane Winslett-Richardson, but couldn't because of schedule conflicts.
 Nicole Kidman expressed interest and Wes Anderson hired her.
 Kidman was forced to bow out due to other commitments, and Julianne Moore requested the role.
 However, it eventually went to Cate Blanchett.
 Anderson admitted the character name was inspired by actress Kate Winslet.
 Blanchett played the part while actually pregnant.

-The shot of Bill Murray feeding a fish to a killer whale, which appears during a montage on Zissou's island, was also in the script for Anderson's earlier film Rushmore (1998) (where it was written into a montage when Murray's character is looking at fish specimens for his new aquarium)
+The shot of Steve Zissou feeding a fish to a killer whale, which appears during a montage on Zissou's island, was also in the script for Wes Anderson's earlier film Rushmore (1998) (where it was written into a montage when Bill Murray's character is looking at fish specimens for his new aquarium)

 In Wes Anderson's earlier film, Rushmore (1998), there is a shot of Max Fisher on his go-kart which is a direct homage to a Jacques Henri Lartigue photograph.
 The man in this photo, as well as others taken by Lartigue is named Zissou.